byui-cit/cit470/courseinfo/vSphere.md

 ![image, Storage, Windows Server 2022 selected](vSphere-storage-ws2022.png)

 With this image, the "generic template" can be used to deploy a Windows Server.
-- A Windows Server evaluation license expires after 120 days.
+>A Windows Server evaluation license expires after 120 days.
-(Fortunately, BYU-Idaho semesters are about 100 days long, so you won't need to worry about upgrading the license for this course.
+Fortunately, BYU-Idaho semesters are about 100 days long, so you won't need to worry about upgrading the license for this course.
-But when you use Windows Server products later on in your career, you or your employer will need to purchase server licenses from Microsoft.)
+But when you use Windows Server products later on in your career, you or your employer will need to purchase server licenses from Microsoft.
+It's probably good for your career to maintain skills for using Windows Servers.

 ### vSphere: Find Linux installation images files ###
 The two Linux distributions we recommend for CIT 470 students are **AlmaLinux OS** version 8 and **Ubuntu Server** version 22.